-Mississauga Vision Centre and Brampton Vision Centre serves patients from in and around Mississauga, Brampton, Vaughan, and Oakville and throughout Ontario.
+Mississauga Vision Centre and Brampton Vision Centre serves patients from in and around Mississauga & Brampton, Vaughan, Oakville, and Toronto and throughout Ontario.

 “I went to the Mississauga Vision Centre and Brampton Vision Centre and everyone there was professional and courteous. our team of eye doctors did a thorough evaluation and treatment.
 I’m happy to say that my eyes feel comfortable and my vision is back to how it was before the condition began.”